-If you're strapped for vertical space, the Lian-Li PC-011 Dynamic is a short and stubby alternative to some of the longer neck PC cases we've seen.
-Although it doesn't come with the clearest instructions given its proprietary lighting tech, it is one of two Razer-designed PC cases in existence.
+If you're strapped for vertical space, the Lian-Li PC-011 Dynamic is a short and stubby alternative to some of the more prolonged neck PC cases we've seen.
+Although it doesn't come with the most precise instructions given its proprietary lighting tech, it is one of two Razer-designed PC cases in existence.
 And of the two, this one is the best.

-Featuring a tempered glass design, installing components in the PC-011 is rather painless.
-You can remove the top and both sides of the chassis for easy access into its entrails.
-Parts of the process that used to be stressful, such as liquid cooler installations, are now stumbling blocks of the past.
+Featuring a tempered glass design, installing components in the PC-011 is painless.
+You can remove the top and both sides of the chassis for easy access into its internals.
+Parts of the process that used to be stressful, such as liquid cooler installations, are now stumbling blocks of a bygone era.

 Plus, if you're willing to shell out a bit more cash over the vanilla model, the PC-011 comes in a Razer Edition as well.
 Fully integrated with the San Franciscan company's Synapse 3 lighting software, you can even coordinate it with your other Razer-made peripherals.

 The Snowblind Elements case from Ibuypower is nothing less than a statement piece.
 What may look like your standard tempered glass side panel is actually a 1024x1280 LED screen.
 This screen works almost identically to a monitor allowing you to change the background, add dynamic wallpapers, or even run applications at a skewed aspect ratio.
 That's about it.
 Apart from the panel, which is cool, this case doesn't do much to separate itself from its peers.